ccwj-ualberta/ccwj-quarto/README.md

 Then visit http://localhost:8080/ in browser
 Note that some things like links to pdfs, etc. may not work properly until you upload the content to the real site.

+# Styles
+All styles are defined in the index.css file.
+- Fonts, font sizes
+- Colors

 # Generating publications
 The publication list can be generated from a BibTeX file (.bib) using a python script (bibtex2htmldiv.py)